Diocese of Grenoble-Vienne: The French Revolution

 Pope Pius VI, when taken a prisoner to France on orders of the Directory, spent two days at Grenoble, from 7 July to 9 July 1799.
 The Constitutional Bishop of Isère, Henri Reymond, wrote to the pope, seeking an audience, but the letter was returned unopened, and no audience took place.
 The legitimate bishop, Jean-Marie du Lau d'Allemans, was living in exile, having refused to swear an oath to the French constitution.
 The pope was taken to Valence, where he died in prison on 20 August 1799.
 The French Directory, which had ordered his arrest and deportation, fell in the coup engineered by Talleyrand and Napoleon on 10 November 1799.

 The coup resulted in the establishment of the French Consulate, with Napoleon as the First Consul.
 To advance his aggressive military foreign policy, which required him to make peace with the Catholic Church.
 Negotiations began immediately, and resulted in the Concordat of 1801 (July and August) with Pope Pius VII, which was highly favorable to Napoleon's interests.
 As under the ancien régime, the nomination to bishoprics belonged to the head of state, and the pope reserved the right to approve or reject the candidate.
 On 8 April 1802, Napoleon issued a decree, called the "Organic Articles", containing 76 items which he claimed were details, already implicit in the Concordat.
 They were not.

 Particularly vexatious for all the bishops of France, but especially for Bishop Claude Simon of Grenoble, was the 26th article of the "Organic Articles," stating that "the bishops will make no ordination [of priests] before submitting the number of persons to the government for its acceptance."
-In a letter of 18 April 1809, Bishop Simon complained to the Minister of Cults, "For seven years that I have been bishop of Grenoble, I have ordained thuis far only eight priests; during this period I have lost at least one hundred and fifty.
+In a letter of 18 April 1809, Bishop Simon complained to the Minister of Cults, "For seven years that I have been bishop of Grenoble, I have ordained thus far only eight priests; during this period I have lost at least one hundred and fifty.
 The survivors threaten me with a more rapid gap; either they are infirm, bent with the weight of years, or wearied and overworked.
 It is therefore urgent that I be authorized to confer sacred orders on those who are old enough and have the necessary instruction."
-But Napoleon controlled the number of priests ordained in France, and, in the view of Hippolyte Taine, he preferred military conscripts to seminarians or priests, forcing the bishops to appoint retired priests on state pensions, and even ex-constitutional priests.
+However, Napoleon controlled the number of priests ordained in France, and, in the view of Hippolyte Taine, he preferred military conscripts to seminarians or priests, forcing the bishops to appoint retired priests on state pensions, and even ex-constitutional priests.
 Recourse could not be had to Pope Pius VII, since the Papal States were annexed to the French Empire on 17 May 1809, the pope was arrested, and was deported to France.

 Pius VII was kept under guard in the prefecture of Grenoble from 21 July until 2 August 1809, Bishop Claude Simon not being permitted even to visit him.